 Service & Facilities

-There are 37 guest rooms and suites; it’s definitely worth selecting one of the 17 in the East Wing as these have been recently refurbished following a £4million restoration.
+There are 37 guest rooms and suites; it’s definitely worth selecting one of the 17 in the East Wing as these have been recently refurbished following a £4 million GBP restoration.
 They clearly value your sleep here as a great deal of attention is paid to ensuring you gain an exceptional night’s sleep; the beds are king or super king, you have a Hypnos Lansdowne cashmere mattress with a natural feather and down duvet and goose feather and down pillows; with this level of comfort, the only problem will be getting out of bed in the morning!
-Choose from Classic, Executive, Deluxe, the Four Poster Suite or the heavenly Cranthorne Suite.
-All the rooms are beautiful, but the Deluxe rooms would be my recommendation; they have stunning period features and additional lounge areas, some have fabulous views, roll top baths and balconies so it’s worth requesting these rooms.
+Choose from Classic, Executive, Deluxe, the Four Poster Suite, or the heavenly Cranthorne Suite.
+All the rooms are beautiful, but the Deluxe rooms would be my recommendation; they have stunning period features and additional lounge areas, some have fabulous views, roll-top baths, and balconies so it’s worth requesting these rooms.
 If budget allows, consider booking either the Four Poster suite or the Cranthorne Suite as both offer the optimum in luxury and comfort and are divine rooms.

 Food & Drink

 The ethos of the hotel has always been to relax and entertain and this it more than delivers in this regard.
 A hint as to the quality of the cuisine comes in the form of the recent award of 1 AA Rosette for The Leven Restaurant.
-The restaurant serves fine dining; think traditional favourites with a contemporary twist in a stunning room with wooden panelling, gold gilt ceilings and huge windows.
+The restaurant serves fine dining; think traditional favorites with a contemporary twist in a stunning room with wooden paneling, gold gilt ceilings, and huge windows.
 You can also take afternoon tea in the Drawing Room, dine alfresco on the terrace, or for a more relaxed light bite or perhaps a cocktail or two, try the Nancy Tennant bar.
-It’s worth keeping an eye on the events and special offers running at the hotel, there’s some lovely festive events on the horizon including an afternoon tea with Elsa & Anna that my girls would simply adore!
+It’s worth keeping an eye on the events and special offers running at the hotel, there are some lovely festive events on the horizon including an afternoon tea with Elsa & Anna that my girls would simply adore!